AlcoholRehabHelp Logo

 Antidepressants

 Antidepressants help relieve symptoms of depression, social anxiety, and other types of anxiety disorders.
-These drugs help correct chemical imbalances in the brain, specifically of neurotransmitters that affect changes in mood and behavior.
+These drugs help correct chemical imbalances in the brain, specifically neurotransmitters that affect mood and behavior changes.

 Examples of antidepressants include: